Worship Times: Sundays at 8:30 & 11:00, Community Groups at 9:45 | Get Directions » Watch Live »

 There are several ways to use this Advent Devotional personally and with family and friends.

-1. Every Sunday, read the weekly devotional aloud and reflect on the weekly question by journaling or talking with others.
-The weekly devotional will anchor you in this week’s theme and prepare you for the daily Scripture readings.
+- Every Sunday, read the weekly devotional aloud and reflect upon the week’s theme by journaling or talking with others.

-2. Every day, read the daily Scripture readings aloud and reflect on the daily questions.
+- Every day, read the daily Scripture readings and reflect on the questions.

-3. Throughout the week, listen to the suggested worship songs to go along with the Scripture reading.
+- Throughout the week, listen to the suggested worship songs to go along with the Scripture reading.
 These will help you meditate on Scripture and assist you in family worship.
-To help you worship through Advent, don’t forget to check out the MBCC Advent playlist available on Spotify!

-4. Throughout the season, pray about how you can participate in this year’s Advent Conspiracy project.
-We encourage you to be a part of what the Lord is doing this Advent to take the Gospel “From Anywhere to Everywhere” through India National Inland Mission and
+- Throughout the season, pray about how you can participate in this year’s Advent Conspiracy project.
+We encourage you to be a part of what the Lord is doing this Advent season through our 2025 partner, Living Hope.

 Scripture